 And the sense of neutrality at work here means that you can get natural sound performance and better directional audio in everything from sports games to shooters to roleplaying games.
 Dialogue in particular comes across great, and the lack of over-emphasis in the mid-range ensures that the bass also offers some of the best sound quality you'll find anywhere.

 6. ASTRO Gaming A40 TR X-Edition Headset

 The A40 by Astro has an advantage that many of the best open-back headphones don't: the fact that it's built exclusively with the demands of gaming in mind.
-With this headset, gamers will get a lightweight and comfortable fit along with sound performance that's been optimized for the sort of music and sound effects most prominent in modern games.
+With this headset, gamers will get a lightweight and comfortable fit along with sound performance that's optimized for the sort of music and sound effects most prominent in modern games.